Stennis Spring Fling Party

-U.S. Navy Sailors, assigned to the aircraft carrier USS John C. Stennis (CVN 74), and their family members gather to participate in the best dressed contest at the Stennis Spring Fling Party at Waterside Norfolk Marriot, Norfolk, Virginia, April 14, 2022.
+U.S. Navy Capt.
+Raul Acevedo, executive officer of the aircraft carrier USS John C. Stennis (CVN 74), speaks at the Stennis Spring Fling Party at Waterside Norfolk Marriot, Norfolk, Virginia, April 14, 2022.
 The John C. Stennis is in Newport News Shipyard working alongside NNS, NAVSEA and contractors conducting Refueling and Complex Overhaul as part of the mission to deliver the warship back in the fight, on time and on budget, to resume its duty of defending the United States.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Julia Johnson)
+(U.S. Navy photo by Mass Communication Specialist 3rd Class Jordan Ripley)

 |Date Taken: